Mibew/docs.mibew.org/src/development/server-side-events.md

 `\Mibew\EventDispatcher\Events::USERS_UPDATE_VISITORS_LOAD` constant.

-This event is triggered before the list of active site visitors is loaded to be sent to the **Users application** on the client side.
+This event is triggered before the list of active site visitors is loaded to be sent to the **Users application** on the **Client** side.
 It provides plugins an ability to load, sort and/or trim the visitors list.
 An associative array with the following items is passed to event handlers:

 * _'visitors'_: array of visitors, each item is the data related to a single visitor.
 Each visitor array must contain at least following keys: